VA Loan Training Manual By Sammamish Mortgage

 The second way you will build equity is through appreciation.
 There is no guarantee that your home will increase in value as the years go by, but history tells us that it’s highly likely.
 That means that if your $300,000 home appreciates at a modest 3% per year, it will be worth close to $350,000 in five years.
 Add to that the lower loan balance, and you have close to $80,000 in equity.
 And you started with zero.

 Finally, there is “pride of ownership.”
 You may have the nicest landlord in the world, but he or she won’t be inclined to put any unnecessary money into the property.
 This means “apartment” grade carpet, rather than the luxurious kind that makes you want to walk around barefoot.
-Or the best appliances and cabinets.
+Or the perfect appliances and cabinets.
 The goal of owning rental property is ultimately to make a profit.
 Most landlords are reluctant to put any money into their properties that they don’t absolutely have to.
 When you own your home, you decide what will go into the property.

 Once you have decided to get started, you should begin by contacting a lender.
 That is where we come in.
 We will help you get your documents together and guide you through the process.